haileamlakwalelige/kid-learning-app/README.md

 ## Description

-This project is built using Expo and React Native.
+This project is built using <b>Expo</b> and <strong>React Native </strong>.
 It includes dependencies and devDependencies required for the project.

 ## Installation